lgw2/create_transcript_data/README.md

 default setting for the
 [RNA-Seq reads
 simulator](http://alumni.cs.ucr.edu/~liw/rnaseqreadsimulator.html).
+We also multiply these by 1000, because they tend to be close to zero, but the catfish inputs have weights ranging from 1 to in the tens of thousands (from what I remember).
 Then, the output files will
 have weighted edges and ground truth paths based on these simulated weights.
 This can be done using the `--simulate_cov` flag.
 For example: